microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Prerequisites

 The following are required for this module to function:
-1. Ensure that the servers are already provisioned in Arc.
+1. Ensure that the servers are already on-boarded to Azure Arc.

 2. Ensure that the AMA is already provisioned on every server.
 3. Ensure that the servers are already enrolled in Defender for Servers (this is required for File Integrity Monitoring)